 People on medication or have medical conditions such as alcohol allergy, alcohol addiction, liver disease and stomach ulcers.

-Children and adolescents.
+Children and adolescents .
 Research shows that drinking during adolescence can harm physical and brain development.
-Drinking alcohol during this time can bring about learning difficulties, and memory and social developmental problems.
+Drinking alcohol during this time can bring about long-term impacts on learning and memory skills .

 There are three main types of alcoholic beverages – beer, wine, and hard liquor.
 However, the amount of alcohol in alcoholic beverages, of even the same kind, may vary.
 Drinking beer may not be necessarily safer than drinking hard liquor such as vodka or whiskey as what affects the body and mind is the amount of alcohol, rather than the type of drink consumed.
 Therefore, what needs to be taken into consideration is both the alcoholic content of the beverage and the amount consumed.
 For example, 1 bottle of beer containing 3.5% alcohol has the same alcoholic content as 1 shot of hard liquor containing 40% alcohol

 Drinks don't have to contain alcohol to be fun and enjoyable.
 Try these alcohol-free mocktails for a change.

 Top up with 5ml grenadine syrup